bad-juju999/Netflix-Clone/README.md

 # Netflix-Clone
 This is my first original coding project with HTML and CSS.
-I am aiming to make as imitation or clone website of Netflix.com
+I am aiming to make an imitation or clone website of Netflix.com